 An employee who has an emotional connection with their employer and the organization, understand that they’re part of something bigger than themselves.

-Such individuals are self-motivated, enthusiastic about their jobs, and find satisfaction in working for the betterment of the company – characteristics of an ideal profile.
+Such individuals are self-motivated, enthusiastic about their jobs, and find satisfaction in working for the betterment of the – characteristics of an ideal profile.

 2. Employee engagement boosts productivity